 My self-esteem took a huge nose dive.
 I felt that I would never be able to live a normal life.
 The only people that I had ever seen that were blind were elderly people and that happened with age.
-I thought that I was too young to be blind and I went into a deep depression.
+I thought that I was too young to be blind, and I went into a deep depression.
 So many scary thoughts were going through my mind.
 I kept replaying that day over and over wishing that I could rewind the hands of time and do it all over again.
-Well my reality was that I couldn’t get a redo and so I had to deal with the circumstances that I was left to deal with.
+Well, my reality was that I couldn’t get a redo, so I had to deal with the circumstances that I was left to deal with.
 Not having any family support didn’t make the transition any easier either.
 I was left to deal with this tragedy all on my own.

-Now I’m not going to lie and say that life is easy because of course it’s not.
+Now, I’m not going to lie and say that life is easy because of course it’s not.
 I still struggle everyday with the fact that I can’t experience some of the day to day activities that most people who can see take for granted.
 Driving for example; I would love to be able to drive myself to and from work every day.
 I would also like to be able to go into a grocery store and pick out my own items without the assistance of someone.
-Going out to a place that I am not familiar with without assistance from someone who can see is something that I also wish I could do but I am thankful for the blessings that I do have.
+Going out to a place that I am not familiar with without assistance from someone who can see is something that I also wish I could do, but I am thankful for the blessings that I do have.
 There are some out here in the world who have it a lot worse than I do.
-I get frustrated from time to time when I must depend on someone who can see to read stuff for me or help me fill out paperwork but that is minor compared to the circumstances that others must go through on a daily basis.
+I get frustrated from time to time when I must depend on someone who can see to read stuff for me or help me fill out paperwork, but that is minor compared to the circumstances that others must go through on a daily basis.